 Concord 101 is offered each fall.
 The course is free to residents of Concord who are at least 18 years of age.
 The class meets for 14 consecutive weeks.

-Click here to learn more about this year's course.
+Click here to learn more about the past year's course.

 For more information on Concord 101, contact Peter Franzese in the City Manager's Office.